yoinknl/lift-off/README.md

 The input also consists of the floor where the elevator starts (usually the ground floor, which is 0) and the number of floors in the building.

 Every level includes a solution implementation in the class `SecretSolutions`, but is formatted as a sequence of unicode escape sequences.
 This is valid Java code, but of course quite unreadable, so it won't give away the answer!

+The model classes have some convenience methods that you are encouraged to use, so it pays off to take a look at them.
+However, you should not modify these classes.